Determinants, even instantons and Bridgeland stability

 \section{Instanton Sheaves}

-We are ready to apply the notion of quiver regions to study the stability of \emph{instanton sheaves} of rank $2$ over some Fano threefolds and the rank $0$ instanton in $\mathbb{P}^3$.
+We are ready to apply the quiver regions to study the stability of the \emph{instanton sheaves} of rank $2$ and rank $0$ over some Fano threefolds.
 These are really important objects inside the moduli space of Gieseker-semistable sheaves, being linear sheaves and for their nice cohomological properties.
 Another reason to apply the methods described in the previous section is that instantons can be defined as cohomology of linear monads of exceptional objects, see \cite{JMT,Faen,Kuz,Cos}.

 For a given smooth projective Fano threefold $X$ of Picard rank one and index $i_X=2q_X+r_X$, with $r_X$ the remainder of the division of $i_X$ by $2$, an instanton bundle of charge $c$ is a rank $2$ vector bundle $E$ with $c_2(E)=c L_X$ satisfying the conditions: